 •SOAP 1.2 compliant Web services

-•When invoking SOAP Web services, it is required to use POST as the Web method.
+•When invoking SOAP Web services, you must use POST as the Web method.

-Additional Web services extensions (WS-*) supported as well:
+These additional Web services extensions (WS-*) are supported:

 •WS-Security: Authentication by Username tokens, and by Binary security token (version 1.1 spec).

-If you need to invoke a SOAP Web service which uses definitions from a standard not listed above (e.g, WS-Discovery), or to consider a requirement not supported by the connector (such as X invocations of a service, say once per each record of a table), then you will need to use either Bizagi Connectors (preferred), or the Component Library feature in Bizagi.
+If you need to invoke a SOAP Web service which uses definitions from a standard not listed above, such as WS-Discovery, or to satisfy a requirement not supported by the connector (such as X invocations of a service once per each record of a table), you need to use either Bizagi Connectors (preferred), or the Component Library feature in Bizagi.

 For more information, refer to Integrating APIs or custom code.